jiahaoxiang2000/ThirdPaper/.github/copilot-instructions.md

-# Writing Style
+# Markdown covert

-- change the copy txt of the pdf to the markdown format.
+- transform the pdf copy to markdown format code
+- the math symbols warp by $